MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 6. Model benchmarking
 7. Business-driven model selection

-**Evaluation emphasis:** Recall, precision, and F1-score, rather than accuracy alone, to reflect asymmetric business costs.
+Because churn prevention carries **asymmetric business costs**, model evaluation focused on **recall, precision, and F1-score**, rather than accuracy alone.
+Recall was prioritised to minimise false negatives, ensuring that the majority of at-risk customers were identified for potential retention intervention.

 ---